apache/dolphinscheduler/docs/docs/en/guide/security.md

 ## Worker Grouping

-Each worker node belongs to some worker groups, and the default group is "default".
+Each worker node belongs to some worker groups, and the default group is `default`.

 When DolphinScheduler executes a task, it will assign the task to the configured worker group and the worker nodes in the group will execute the task.